Ada-Developers-Academy/core-unit-3/styles-and-presentation/units.md

 Percentages can be used in measurements that will be a percentage relative to another value.
 This is done by adding `%` to the end of the value.

 What `100%` means depends on the given HTML and context.
+For example the width and height are used to scale content relative to an element's container.

 #### `em` or `rem`